DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 - Keep only our highly effective people
 - Avoid rules

-The best companies are (or will be) following these concepts, not because its &#39;cool&#39; but because it makes companies more productive, more nimble and more profitable.
+The best companies are (or will be) following these concepts, not because its 'cool' but because it makes companies more productive, more nimble and more profitable.

 ---